timothyylim/bitgo-bcash-recovery-tool/README.md

 # Future Improvements

-- Add unit tests
+- Add unit tests for each of the recovery sub functions, need to mock the document first

-This tool is also hosted at: http://bitgo.github.io/bitgo-recovery-tool/
+This tool is also hosted at: https://timothyylim.github.io/bitgo-bcash-recovery-tool/